LoanToolsHub logo: navy blue house outline, royal blue calculator with white keys and a green button, and a green wrench for loan and payment tools.

 Debt acceleration requires surplus cash.
 Surplus comes from increasing income, decreasing expenses, or both.
 Be conservative when budgeting surplus so your plan survives real life.
 A plan that assumes perfect months often fails.
 Build a smaller extra payment that you can automate, then add windfalls when they arrive.
 Automation reduces decision fatigue and prevents accidental spending of money intended for debt destruction.

-If you have installment loans, test how extra principal changes payoff date using the Extra Payment Calculator.
+If you have installment loans, test how extra principal changes payoff date using the Payment Calculator.
 If you have credit cards, test fixed monthly paydown amounts using the Credit Card Payoff Calculator.
 If you are deciding whether to accelerate a car loan or a card balance, compare APRs and emotional risk: cards can re-expand if spending habits do not change.

 Avoid the two fastest ways to sabotage payoff speed